Gerrproger/angular-bayan/README.md

 </bayan>
 ```

-Direcives can be referenced as element names or attributes. `bayan-header` should contain the header of an accordion. `bayan-content` should contain elements, it would be collaped.
+Directives can be referenced as element names or attributes. `bayan-header` should contain the header of an accordion. `bayan-content` should contain elements, it would be collapsed.

 Directive `bayan-content` has two settings: `bayan-content-offset` and `bayan-content-collapsed`.
 Pass to `bayan-content-offset` number (in px) which would be added to the content height in the _collapsed_ state.
-By default Bayan is not collaped but you can change it by setting `bayan-content-collapsed` to true.
+By default Bayan is not collapsed but you can change it by setting `bayan-content-collapsed` to true.
 ```html
 <bayan-content bayan-content-collapsed="true" bayan-content-offset="10">
   ...
 </bayan-content>
 ```

 By default Bayan looks for elements to collapse right inside `bayan-content` block.
 And in the collapsed state hides all lines inside except the first one.
-But you can manually specify the parent block in which your elemnts contained.
+But you can manually specify the parent block in which your elements contained.
 Just add to the parent block `bayan-content-target` attribute.
 ```html
 <bayan-content>
   <ul bayan-content-target>